sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 In this release your favorite extensions (git-extras, open-in-editor and search-exports) will become part of the core application.
 Making them faster, more discoverable and ensuring they continue to be improved upon.

+### Promoting usage of Browser and IDE extensions

+We've added a page to our admin analytics to help you understand the adoption and amount of time saved from using IDE and Browser extensions across your organization.

+To make it easier to roll out our VS Code extension organization wide, we've created an example batch change that adds the extension to your repository’s recommended extensions.
+Once added, users will be recommended the Sourcegraph extension when opening the repository if they don't have it installed already.

 <!-- First cut from Repo/IAM/Admin Analytics team -->